AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 ```
 FILE should be an excel file (xlsx.),

-alpha is the wanted confidence level (optional, defult set to 0.05, as it is the most common)
+alpha is the wanted confidence level (optional, defult set to 0.05, as it is the most common value)